Limbic-predominant age-related TDP-43 encephalopathy

-LATE is a term that describes a prevalent condition with impaired memory and thinking in advanced age, often culminating in the dementia clinical syndrome.
+LATE is a term that describes a prevalent medical condition with impaired memory and thinking in advanced age, often culminating in the dementia clinical syndrome.
 In other words, the symptoms of LATE are similar to those of Alzheimer's disease.

-The acronym LATE stands for Limbic-predominant Age-related TDP-43 Encephalopathy: “limbic” is related to the brain areas first involved, “age-related” and the name “LATE” itself refer to the onset of disease usually in persons aged 80 or older, “TDP-43” indicates the aberrant mis-folded protein (or proteinopathy) deposits in the brain that characterize LATE, and “encephalopathy” means illness of brain.
+The acronym LATE stands for Limbic-predominant Age-related TDP-43 Encephalopathy.
+"Limbic" is related to the brain areas first involved, "age-related" and the name "LATE" itself refer to the onset of disease usually in persons aged 80 or older.
+"TDP-43" indicates the aberrant mis-folded protein (or proteinopathy) deposits in the brain that characterize LATE, and "encephalopathy" means illness of brain.

-At present LATE can only be diagnosed with certainty at autopsy.
+At present, LATE can only be diagnosed with certainty at autopsy.
 The terminology used to refer to the brain changes identified in autopsy-confirmed LATE is: LATE neuropathologic change (LATE-NC).
-The diagnosis of LATE-NC at autopsy requires detection of pathologic TDP-43 protein deposits in the brain, especially in the amygdala and hippocampus.
+The diagnosis of LATE-NC at autopsy requires detection of pathologic TDP-43 protein deposits in the brain.
+For reasons that are presently unknown, the disease process of LATE-NC preferentially affects medial temporal lobe structures of the brain, particularly the amygdala and hippocampus.
+In a significant proportion of persons with LATE-NC, there is atrophy, cell loss and astrogliosis in the hippocampus, diagnosable at autopsy (and somewhat less specifically via MRI during life) as hippocampal sclerosis.
+Brains with LATE-NC and hippocampal sclerosis are relatively more affected clinically than those with LATE-NC alone.